MohammadAsimPi/Trillo/README.md

 Trillo is a Hotel Booking Website.
-It is made from pure HTML,CSS and SCSS.
+It is made from pure HTML, CSS and SCSS.
+There are some bugs in the icons.
+It is not showing because of the provider's problem (Icomoon.io) and I prefer that you use another icon provider.
+If you are a beginner you can go through with a free icon provider, not with a paid one🙂.